zacklow28/tp/docs/UserGuide.md

 9. Meeting date must be in the format `YYYY-MM-DD`.

-10. Phone number must be a positive integer of **exactly** 8 digits and start with 6, 8 or 9.
+10. Phone number must be a positive integer of **exactly** 8 digits and starts with 6, 8 or 9.
 </box>

 Examples: